yii2tech/sitemap/README.md

         // get content from cache:
         $content = Yii::$app->cache->get('sitemap.xml');
         if ($content === false) {
+            // if no cached value exists - create an new one
             // create sitemap file in memory:
             $sitemap = new File();
             $sitemap->fileName = 'php://memory';